-1.6 The new Newry, Mourne and Down Council will have the 3rd largest population in Northern Ireland with a 2011 population of 171,500 over an area of approximately 1680 square km.
+1.6 The new Newry, Mourne and Down Council has the 3rd largest population in Northern Ireland with a 2011 population of 171,533 over an area of approximately 1680 square km.
 This figure relates to the boundary of the new Council after the inclusion of most of Ballyward ward (population approx 2,300) from the Banbridge District Council.
-However, for the purposes of this paper, the figures presented as Newry and Mourne and Down will relate to the existing boundaries as this allows meaningful comparison with older Census data and more information is available for the individual Councils than the Cluster.
-The combined population of the two existing Councils in 2011 was 169,200.
+However, for the purposes of this paper, some of the figures presented as Newry and Mourne and Down will relate to the former Newry & Mourne and Down Council boundaries excluding the Ballyward area as this allows meaningful comparison with older Census data and more information is available for the individual Councils than the Cluster.
+The combined population of the two previous Councils in 2011 was 169,200.
 Population change has implications for the provision of housing, employment opportunities and public services including health, education and infrastructure.
 It is therefore important to know the components of population change and the characteristics of the population when planning for future growth.
 Planning is also about meeting the needs of everyone.